 Be A Part of Empire State Winter Games

-The Empire State Winter Games is a community-driven event, courtesy of a partnership between the Regional Office of Sustainable Tourism (ROOST), the Towns of North Elba, Wilmington, Tupper Lake, Harrietstown, Brighton; Villages of Lake Placid, Tupper and Saranac Lake; the counties of Essex and Franklin; the NYS Olympic Regional Development Authority, and State Senator Betty Little.
+The Empire State Winter Games is a community-driven event, courtesy of a partnership between the Adirondack Sports Council (ADKSC); the towns of North Elba, Wilmington, Tupper Lake, Harrietstown, and Brighton; the villages of Lake Placid, Tupper Lake, Paul Smiths, Wilmington, and Saranac Lake; the counties of Essex and Franklin; Regional Office of Sustainable Tourism (ROOST) and the New York State Olympic Regional Development Authority (ORDA).

 Register for our exciting events at the Empire State Winter Games.

 This is an exceptional event which brings young athletes from all over New York State to compete in a friendly and positive atmosphere which brings the best of the athlete achievement.

 Everyone should make the trip as an athlete or a spectator...The village, the staff and the games are amazing.
 It's now a tradition for our town to send athletes, we sent 85 this year....

 I grew up competing in the ESWG and love that it is thriving!
 Best memories ever!

 An excellent winter sports experience for athletes--where better to participate in winter sports competition than in Lake Placid?
 These games are a fun experience for all!

 I remember being extremely excited to not only compete but get the hat and jacket.
 This kind of event really helps athletes like myself put in perspective what they’re trying to do.
 It’s a stepping-stone.

 I learned how to compete and keep my composure at an event where there was more than just my competition happening.
 It’s something I took with me to every one of my Olympic Games.